-Serbia: Opt-out rules for thermal power plants and LCD/IED9.
-September 2015. / News Serbia Energy
+Serbia: Opt-out rules for thermal power plants and LCD/IED, News Serbia Energy

 Serbia must continue its efforts for the preparation of implementing the Large Combustion Plants and Industrial Emissions Directives.
 In this regard, the adoption of the amendments to the Decree on the Emission Limit Values of Polluting Substances to Air and the National Emission Reduction Plan are of primary importance.

 Furthermore, operators of combustion plants need to bear in mind the deadline of end-2015 should they want to subject their plants to the opt-out rules reads the latest Energy Community Implementation report.

 Environmental impact assessment in Serbia is governed by the Law on Environmental Impact Assessment of 2004, as amended in 2009.
 The list of activities requiring an environmental impact assessment is transposed by the Decree on the Lists of Projects Subject to an Environmental Impact Assessment, adopted in 2011.
 Following the entry into force of the new Environmental Impact Assessment Directive (2011/92/EU) in the EU, Serbia started revising the Decree on the Lists of Projects according to Annex I of the new Directive (projects for which an environmental impact assessment is mandatory).
 This exercise, however, has been put on hold and no legislative changes are foreseen for the remaining part of 2015.